Now is the time for you to write & publish a book

 No more collecting books and resources on writing—so that your understand of writing and the publishing industry is hodge-podge and willy-nilly (much like the dish-ware selection at your local thrift store).

-But they weren't interested in the idea, and they told me that they wouldn't help me shop it.
+But she wasn't interested in the idea, and she told me that they wouldn't help me shop it to publishers.

 Inexperienced and unprepared, I didn't know what to do next.
 (This book ended up becoming the award-winning, New York Times-bestselling book, The Collected Schizophrenias.)